mrlesmithjr/ansible-dnsmasq/README.md

 ````
 config_dnsmasq: false  #defines if DNSMASQ should be configured
 dhcp_boot: 'pxelinux.0,{{ inventory_hostname }},{{ pri_bind_address }}'
+dns_search: example.org  #define your dns search here or define globally in group_vars/all
 dnsmasq_misc_backup_dir: []
 dnsmasq_misc_home: []
 dnsmasq_nameservers:  #define your dns servers here or define globally in group_vars/all